 DFG priority program.

 Retroviruses comprise a diverse group of exogenous and endogenous viruses defined by their unique replication strategy to reverse-transcribe their RNA genome into a complementary DNA.
 Millions of years of coevolution with their mammalian hosts gave rise to highly pathogenic as well as apathogenic members of this family of viruses.
-Evidence is emerging that cell-type specific cell-autonomous components of the innate immune system, including specialized pattern recognition receptors (PRRs) and broadly antiviral restriction factors (RFs), represent key determinants of the fundamentally different outcomes of retroviral infections.
+Cell-type specific cell-autonomous components of the innate immune system, including specialized pattern recognition receptors (PRRs) and broadly antiviral restriction factors (RFs), represent key determinants of the fundamentally different outcomes of retroviral infections.
 Specific parameters under consideration include the efficiency of cross- and intra-species transmission, pathogenesis, virus evolution, and the ability to establish a chronic infection in a new host.

 Fig. 1: Topology of the addressed field of research at the interface of retrovirus biology and cell-autonomous immunity.
 Work in classical cell culture systems (left) seeks to identify and understand at the molecular level the full set of cell-autonomous recognition factors of retroviruses and resulting effector functions at high spatio-temporal resolution.
 These events underlie cell system-specific regulation and their relevance will be evaluated in primary cell and organotypic infection models (middle).
 The impact of innate recognition will be defined for retroviral cross-species and human-to-human transmission, evolutionary virus-host adaptation including polymorphisms in innate genes/viral antagonists, and pathogenesis in the new host (right).